General Transom FAQs

 - 14. Who will be teaching?
 And special guests…like whom?

 - You can read more about our teaching crew and Workshop staff here.

-Among guests during past sessions: Daniel Alarcón of Radio Ambulante, This American Life's Nancy Updike, Stephanie Foo of This American Life, NPR's Alix Spiegel, Radio Diaries' Joe Richman, Ira Glass from This American Life, Andrea Seabrook of Decode DC, Sean Cole of This American Life, NPR Foreign Correspondent Kelly McEvers, Transom Tool guy Jeff Towne, NPR host Audie Cornish, producer Scott Carrier, David Krasnow of Studio 360, Kitchen Sister Nikki Silva, Nancy Updike of This American Life, independent producer Ari Daniel, multimedia producers Samantha Broun and Amanda Kowalski, John Barth of PRX, Sue Schardt from AIR and Du Pont Award-winning producer, Sean Corcoran of WCAI.
+Among guests during past sessions: Daniel Alarcón of Radio Ambulante, This American Life's Nancy Updike, Stephanie Foo of This American Life, Alix Spiegel of NPR and Invisibilia, Radio Diaries' Joe Richman, Ira Glass from This American Life, Andrea Seabrook of NPR and Marketplace, Sean Cole of This American Life, NPR host Kelly McEvers, Transom Tool guy Jeff Towne, NPR host Audie Cornish, producer Scott Carrier, David Krasnow of Studio 360, Kitchen Sister Nikki Silva, Nancy Updike of This American Life, independent producer Ari Daniel, multimedia producers Samantha Broun and Amanda Kowalski, John Barth of PRX, Sue Schardt from AIR and Du Pont Award-winning producer, Sean Corcoran of WCAI.

 - 15. When you say this is for beginners, what do you mean?

 - We’re looking for people who haven’t produced any radio work, but want to.
 People who may have messed around with gear and editing software and made something.
 People who may even have gotten a piece on the air, or dabbled with web audio, but who are still starting out.